- As low as $303/Night

 - Condo

 Stunning 3BR, 2.5BA oceanside condo in Pelicans Landing 208 in the Shore Drive section.
 Equipped with an elevator, full kitchen, multiple TVs, and washer/dryer.
-Appreciate an oceanfront pool, queen, queen, 2 twin beds, sleeper couch, and a screened-in porch.
+Savor an oceanfront pool, queen, queen, 2 twin beds, sleeper couch, and a screened-in porch.
 Ideal for a calming hideaway.

 Limit two parking spaces per unit